Former university professor of marketing and communications, Sallie is an independent publisher and marketing communications consultant.

 A "realistic" dream is a dream that is true to what a dream is like.
 Dreams can take many different forms, and not all dreams seem real, even though some do.
 A dream can seem like "fantasy," and not seem real at all, or it can be something that is a creative blend of fantasy and reality.
 Since a dream is not reality, it doesn't have to observe the rules of reality in order to be a realistic dream.
 Then again, a dream can be nearly indistinguishable from reality.
 I know I've had many dreams that have seemed so real that, after waking up, I've had to think for a minute or two before finally accepting that an event that seemed very real was, in fact, a dream.

 No matter what structure a dream sequence takes, the dream itself must be meaningful to the story.
-That means it must enable movement of the character from one point to a new point, no matter what form it takes.
-If it doesn't, then it should not be used.
+That means it must enable movement of the character from one point in the story to a new point, no matter what form the dream takes.
+There is nothing to be gained, in terms of telling a story, if a character dreams only for the sake of dreaming.
+So, if a dream doesn't enable movement of the character and the story, then it should not be used.

 Have a Good Reason for Inserting a Dream Sequence